adam8797/TMSNet/README.md

 # TMS.Net
 A .NET Library to Scrape the Drexel Term Master Schedule.
 The process is not quick, as it loads every page that the TMS can produce once.

-This usually takes about five minutes per term.
+The process takes about 5 mins per term in quick mode, and up to 30 mins in slow mode.

 ## NuGet